๐Ÿ‡บ๐Ÿ‡ธHonors US History

 Assembly Line

-• Systematized production flow—Henry Ford's early 20th-century innovation brought work to stationary workers in sequence
+• Systematized production flow โ€” Henry Ford's moving assembly line (introduced at Highland Park in 1913) brought work to stationary workers in sequence

-• Slashed production time and costs, making products like automobiles affordable to middle-class consumers
+• Slashed production time and costs โ€” the Model T's price dropped from about $850 to under $300, making automobiles affordable to middle-class consumers

-Compare: Interchangeable parts vs. assembly line—Whitney's concept standardized components; Ford's system standardized process.
+Compare: Interchangeable parts vs. assembly line โ€” Whitney's concept standardized components; Ford's system standardized process.
 Interchangeable parts made mass production theoretically possible; the assembly line made it practically efficient.
 Both reduced the need for skilled craftsmen.

 Heavy Industry: Building Modern Infrastructure

-Steel and electricity enabled the construction of modern America—skyscrapers, bridges, railroads, and cities that operated around the clock.
+Steel and electricity enabled the construction of modern America: skyscrapers, bridges, railroads, and cities that operated around the clock.
 These innovations provided the materials and energy for the Second Industrial Revolution.
 The mechanism: new processes that made essential materials cheaper and more abundant.

 Bessemer Process

-• Revolutionized steel production—Henry Bessemer's 1850s method removed impurities from iron quickly and cheaply
+• Revolutionized steel production โ€” Henry Bessemer's 1850s method blasted air through molten iron to burn off carbon and other impurities quickly and cheaply

 • Fueled the Second Industrial Revolution by providing the essential material for heavy industry and urban infrastructure